The following options may be used in the fourth field of each

 started after the network is available, similarly to

-systemd.mount(5) units marked with _netdev
+systemd.mount(5) units marked with _netdev.
+The service unit

 to set up this device will be ordered between